2ndQuadrant/pglogical/README.md

 to start replication.

-The parameters are very important for ensuring that the plugin accepts the replication request and streams changes in the expected form. `pg_logical` parameters are discussed in the separate `pg_logical` protocol documentation.
+The parameters are very important for ensuring that the plugin accepts the replication request and streams changes in the expected form. `pglogical` parameters are discussed in the separate `pglogical` protocol documentation.

 ### Process the startup message

-`pg_logical`'s output plugin will send a `CopyData` message containing its startup message as the first protocol message.
+`pglogical`'s output plugin will send a `CopyData` message containing its startup message as the first protocol message.
 This message contains a set of key/value entries describing the capabilities of the upstream output plugin, its version and the Pg version, the tuple format options selected,